The SAT and the ACT: What’s the difference?

 Math (with calculator)

-They test the same content and have the same structure.
+They test the same content and have similar structures.

-It tests your ability to read data from tables, figures and graphs.
+Rather, it tests your ability to read and analyse data from tables and graphs.